Quick Guide to DDD Waiver Programs

 - prevocational training

 - vehicle modification

-Learn more about the Support Program and access forms and information on DDD’s website.
+Learn more about the Home and Community Based Services, including the Support Program, and access forms and information on DDD’s Website.

 Community Care Program (CCP)

 Administered by DDD, the Community Care Program pays for the Home and Community-Based Services (HCBS) of Medicaid-eligible individuals with developmental disabilities so they can live in the community.
 It is a person-driven, long-term support system that offers choice and access to specialized services that aid individuals with intellectual or developmental disabilities in living in the least restrictive settings.
 Individuals receiving services through the CCP must be Medicaid eligible, meet DDD eligibility criteria, and meet the specified level of care for Intermediate Care Facility for Individuals with Intellectual and Developmental Disabilities (ICF/IDD) as assessed through the NJCAT.

 The Division of Developmental Disabilities works with individuals to help establish whether or not they meet these Medicaid requirements.